-The C# (.NET) sample programs are located in the SDK\vsphere-ws\dotnet\cs\samples\ directory.
-Details listed in the following table.
-Each of the examples listed in the table is actually a directory that contains a .cs file, a .csproj file, a filename2008.csproj file, and a filename2010.csproj file.
+The C# (.NET) sample programs are located in the SDK\vsphere-ws\dotnet\cs\samples\ directory, as detailed in the following table.
+Each of the listed examples is actually a directory that contains a .cs file, a .csproj file, and an app.config file.